littleLane/cvent/README.md

 - [x] Only respond to the first trigger of the event
 - [ ] Support the specified number of responses
+- [ ] Debounce supports last times will be called
 - [ ] Keep improve...

 ### License